My Website Has Been Hacked. What Should I do?

 - Look through your content and comments.
 If the website is hacked, unrelated data might appear on your website.

-Besides, Google will label your platform as hacked or harmful if its search bots will find any suspicious activity on your website.
+Besides, Google will label your platform as hacked or harmful if its search bots find any suspicious activity on your website.